djey47/tduf/src/markdown/README.md

 TDUF aims at making Test Drive Unlmited modding easier:

 * Providing base modding features to save time in a command line interface (CLI)
-* Making database editing less harmful with a new Database Editor (GUI)
+* Making database and cameras editing less harmful with a new Database Editor (GUI)
 * Capitalizing about reverse-engineering
 * Bringing new desktop applications for end-users
 * ...